makebacappiello/product-feedback-app/README.md

 ### 🎯 Milestone: Create your database schema

-1. Write PostgreSQL code to:

-   a.
-Create 1 table: `suggestions`
+1. In a DB Fiddle, write PostgreSQL code to create 1 table: `suggestions`
-   b.
-Insert at least 3 rows of sample data into the table
+2. Insert at least 3 rows of sample data into the table
-   c.
-Write the SQL queries for your API to:
+3. Write the SQL queries for your API to:
      - Select all suggestions
      - Add a suggestion
+4. Bookmark the link to your DB Fiddle so you can find it later.

 ---

 ### 🎯 Milestone: Set up your PostgreSQL database on Neon